nyanpasu64/zola-site/content/exotracker-newsletter-2-pivoting-to-snes/index.md

 Unfortunately FamiTracker's instrument drag-and-drop behavior leaves features to be desired.
 FamiTracker defines drag-and-drop to swap instruments (and not empty slots).
 But sometimes I want to move an instrument into an empty slot, which is not possible (unless you fill empty slots with placeholder instruments).
 And sometimes I want to insert, remove, or move instruments, which shifts all instrument numbers afterwards by 1.
 (In some cases, this may even include empty slots as well, which may or may not be desirable.)
 This is not possible in FamiTracker unless you drag each instrument over one by one, which is tedious.

-{% include img-100.html src="famitracker-instrument-groups.png" alt="At 96 DPI, FamiTracker's instruments are grouped into 8-instrument columns.
-Each has the same leading digit, and each leading digit is split into exactly 2 columns." %}
+{{ img100(src="famitracker-instrument-groups.png", alt="At 96 DPI, FamiTracker's instruments are grouped into 8-instrument columns.
+Each has the same leading digit, and each leading digit is split into exactly 2 columns.") }}

 I also like to categorize instruments into percussion, melodic, and expansion chip instruments, then divide them into groups of 8.
 This is because in FamiTracker, the instrument list is rendered as groups of 8 instruments.
 However since FamiTracker does not render empty instrument slots, this requires creating empty instruments to fill in any gaps in the numbering scheme.
 <!-- I also use empty instruments in FamiTracker to group instruments.
 In FamiTracker, there's 8 instruments in each column, so i can organize them in groups of 8.
 However this requires creating empty instruments in between. -->